 - Chop the red onion and coriander and fill the cavity of the fish

 - Grate some lemon rind into the cavity.
-Set the lemon aside for later.

 - Mix together the garlic, chilli, ginger and soy sauce and use this to coat the fish (pour and rub half the mixture over the fish, keeping remaining half for basting throughout the cooking process).

 - Place fish in a braai grid which has a handle and can close and be turned easily.

 - Cook the whole fish over medium coals for approximately 20 - 25 minutes, flipping every 3-5 minutes so that the skin doesn't burn.
 Using a basting brush, paint the fish with the marinade with every flip.

 - The fish is done when the eyes are white and the skin has pulled tight.
 If you take a fork and pull the meat from the back bone, it should pull away easily.